 Consider the bigger picture

 Mix and match layouts to keep things interesting and give certain events a different feel by picking a layout that fits the vibe.
-For instance, a wedding book might start with single, centred square shot of the ceremony to illustrate that precious moment, then you could scatter several shots of guests throwing shapes on the dancefloor to tap into a party mood.
-It helps to put lower res photos in small photobox layouts – and only use very high-res shots for your full-page layouts.
+For instance, a birthday book might start with single, centred square shot of the person as a baby, then you could scatter several shots of them growing up with the people who matter to them – family, school friends and so on.
+It helps to put lower res photos in small photobox layouts, and only use very high-res shots for your full-page layouts.